 - A modern literary classic through deepest rural France

-- The EXTRA version means more convenience, with lunches included.
+- The EXTRA version means more time to spend on the tour and more convenience, with lunches included.

 - One long day - but the fine views make you forget it!